-We will be recruiting for the Costume Design program in the spring of 2019 for admittance the following fall semester.
+We will be recruiting for the MFA program in Costume Design in the spring of 2024 for admittance in fall of 2024.

 The MFA program in Costume Design is intended to prepare students for entry into careers in educational or professional theatre and the performing arts.

 Emphasis is on the development of a collaborative process that will serve the student throughout his or her career, accomplished through a balanced training program of classes and work on realized productions.

 Students are selected for admission on the basis of resumes, interviews, and portfolio reviews.
 A visit to Purdue is recommended, to allow the student the opportunity to interact with current students and the faculty and staff.